Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token: Experiments

-To evaluate the effectiveness of the proposed Contextual token and representation method, we conduct ablation studies on MTEB-MINI using two base models of different scales: S-LLaMA-1.3B and Mistral-7B.
-As shown in Table~\ref{tab:component}, incorporating the Contextual token into LLM's causal attention mechanism yields average score improvements of $0.24$ and $0.37$ for S-LLaMA-1.3B and Mistral-7B, respectively.
+\paragraph{Effectiveness of Each Component.} To evaluate the effectiveness of the proposed Contextual token and representation method, we conduct ablation studies on MTEB-MINI using two base models of different scales: S-LLaMA-1.3B and Mistral-7B.
+As shown in Table~\ref{tab:component}, incorporating the Contextual token into the LLM's causal attention mechanism yields average score improvements of $0.38$ and $0.60$ for S-LLaMA-1.3B and Mistral-7B, respectively.
 These results not only confirm the effectiveness of the Contextual token but also highlight its scalability and applicability across different LLMs.
-We attribute these performance improvements to the rich contextualized content encoded in the Contextual token, which allows preceding tokens in the sequence to access accurate sentence information even without attending to future tokens, thereby mitigating the inherent architectural limitation in causal attention.
+We attribute these performance improvements to the rich contextualized content encoded in the Contextual token, which allows preceding tokens in the sequence to access accurate sentence information even without attending to future tokens.
+This mitigates the inherent architectural limitations in causal attention while preserving the original autoregressive paradigm.

-By concatenating the last hidden states of Contextual and EOS tokens as the final vector representation, we observe consistent performance improvements across all seven tasks, with average score gains of $0.72$ and $0.56$ on S-LLaMA-1.3B and Mistral-7B compared to standard LLMs, respectively.
-These results further confirm the generalizability and robustness of our method in enhancing embedding quality.
-We attribute the effectiveness of the proposed representation method to the following reasons: (1) it effectively alleviates the recency bias, as the Contextual token is not influenced by tokens near the end of sequence; (2) it enables explicit supervision of the Contextual token during training; and (3) the concatenation of two context-aware tokens enriches the semantic information of the final text embedding.
-See Appendix~\ref{appendix:representation_type} for further discussion on different representation methods. {\ding{51}}
+By concatenating the last hidden states of the Contextual and EOS tokens as the final vector representation, we observe consistent performance improvements across all seven tasks, with average score gains of $1.02$ and $1.01$ on S-LLaMA-1.3B and Mistral-7B compared to standard LLMs, respectively.
+To further evaluate the robustness of our representation method in alleviating recency bias, we append task-irrelevant text to LLM's input sequence as noise.
+As shown in Table~\ref{tab:noise_input}, standard Mistral-7B with last-token pooling suffers a significant average performance drop of $6.15$ points, while Causal2Vec exhibits a smaller degradation of $4.90$.
+Notably, the gap is larger in retrieval tasks, where the drops are $5.42$ vs. $3.25$, revealing the high sensitivity of last-token pooling to noise in long-text scenarios.
+See Appendix~\ref{appendix:representation_type} for further discussion on various representation methods.